matteoferla/Fragmenstein/documentation/monster/monster.md

 The `Fragmenstein` class places the followup placing algorithm.
 One problem in doing so is mapping atoms from the hits to the followup.
 Three modes were tested.
+The default (recommended) is with not prior merging of the hits.

 The three modes rely heavily on mapping one-to-one atomic coordinates of overlapping atoms between hits within a 2Å radius (see [Position Mapping code](../../fragmenstein/monster/positional_mapping.py)).